 To help you afford your smile, we offer a variety of payment options in addition to a monthly payment plan provided by our financial partner, Care Credit.

 We also pay special attention to maximizing the benefits that your insurance does provide.
 Ask our team how you can comfortably afford your dentistry and maximize your dental insurance benefits.

 What can I expect from my first appointment?

-During your first appointment, your overall dental and oral health will be assessed with a comprehensive oral evaluation.
+Your overall dental and oral health will be assessed with a comprehensive oral evaluation during your first appointment.
 Upon completion of your medical/dental health form, we will ask you to tell us your goals regarding your smile, teeth, and gums.
 Digital photos and X-rays will be taken of your teeth to identify areas of decay, cracked teeth, and malfunctioning restorations.
-DIAGNOdent, a specialized laser, may also be used on your teeth, notifying us of early areas of decay that are not visible on the X-ray or digital photographs.
+DIAGNOdent, a specialized laser, may also be used on your teeth, notifying us of early areas of dental decay that are not visible on the X-ray or digital photographs.
 Our goal is to preserve as much of your teeth as possible by catching decay in its earliest stages.
-We'll also assess your gums and recommend the appropriate hygiene treatment for you.
+We’ll also assess your gums and recommend the appropriate hygiene treatment for you.

 What's an Apicoectomy?